dystudio/generator-jhipster-entity-audit/README.md

 jhipster-entity-audit module will register itself as a hook for Jhipster and the question to enable audit will available during future entity generation as well

-This module allow to change the default delete behavior of the entities by simply add a new field named "del_status" as Boolean.
+This module allow to change the default delete behavior of the entities by simply add a new field named "del_status" as Boolean, in this case the application never delete from DB instead FrontEnd.

 ### [BETA] Javers integration